andrewbihl/andrewbihl.github.io/content/blog/0005/index.md

 In one corner of my mind I have a somewhat traditional story: a founder starts a company in an area she knows well and solves a problem she's had or seen firsthand.
 Her focus is on building a product which produces value for the intended customer.

 On the other hand, I have a contrary picture: a founder starts a company as a college student, and the initial idea has little to do with the ultimate success which comes several pivots later.
-Success is attributed to a strong sales-driven approach (whatever that means).
+Success is attributed to the grit of the founding team.

 Is there a common ground here?
 The second one seems Silicon Valley-centric to me, although I think I've heard all kinds of answers to these questions from all kinds of people.
 The second story can be particularly discouraging because it evokes the image of a *wunderkind*, and you feel like you've either missed your window or that you simply weren't born with the traits you'd need to start a company.
 In this way, the stories that glorify founders–which should be inspirational–might actually serve to dissuade people from pursuing their own venture by implying that the glorified figure is who you have to be to succed.